HELICOBACTER PYLORI OVERVIEW

 People with a history of peptic ulcer disease, active gastric ulcer, or active duodenal ulcer associated with H. pylori infection should be treated.
 Successful treatment of H. pylori can help the ulcer to heal, prevent ulcers from coming back, and reduce the risk of ulcer complications (like bleeding).

-Medications — No single drug cures Helicobacter pylori infection.
+Medications — No single drug cures H. pylori infection.
 Treatment involves taking several medications for 7 to 14 days.

 - Two antibiotics are also generally recommended; this reduces the risk of treatment failure and antibiotic resistance.